Welcome to The Model Museum and the Engine Collectors' Journal

 Since I was a printer, I decided to try putting out a small newsletter myself, just to keep the group connected.
 It was not intended to actually re-establish the MECA, but just to serve as a way for collectors to keep in touch and share some of their discoveries.

 The first issue of the Engine Collectors’ Journal was published and mailed out in August, 1963.
 It was intended to be bi-monthly, but it didn’t always meet that schedule.
 The material to print has always been, and still is, the thing that determines publishing dates.
-So, the total numbers of Engine Collectors’ Journals does not match up with the 49 years we have been at it.
+So, the total numbers of Engine Collectors’ Journals does not match up with over 50 years we have been at it.

 Pictured on this page is myself and my wife Betty who is as knowledgeable about these engines as most collectors.
 Together, we have put out over 200 issues of the Engine Collectors’ Journal.
 Also the American Model Engine Encyclopedia and most recently the Cox Model Engine Handbook.